GenericP3rson/docs-1/docs/highway/modules/schemas.md

 Fields contained within the `SchemaDefinition` are described below:
 Each field represents a `IPLD` Kind.
 More information can be found [here](https://ipld.io/docs/schemas/features/typekinds/).

-Currently, there is support the following `types` while complex types, unions, nullable fields, and optional properties are not supported we are working to comply with the full `IPLD` type system.
+We currently support the following `types`, and are working to comply with the full `IPLD` type system to support types beyond those listed.
 ```go
   LIST
   BOOL